joinpursuit/Pursuit-Core-Web-Conditionals-Lab/README.md

 # Conditional Exercises

+For this exercises we are going to create a file called `conditionals.js`.
+Copy the description of the exercise as a comment into the file and underneath write your JavaScript code.

+> *Note*: Remember to fork this repo, clone your copy, modify `conditionals.js` with your answers.
+Lastly `git add` your changes, `git commit` and `git push`

 1. Write a block of code that checks and logs whether variables are equal or not.

 2. Write a block of code that logs which of two number variables is larger.